< Back to Recommendations

 Recent Progress

-• The Legislature provided funding to the Department of Fish and Wildlife to hire the Washington Academy of Sciences to review the existing science and report on the current evidence of pinniped predation on salmon, including an assessment of the scientific and technical aspects of potential management actions.
-This report, Pinniped Predation on Salmonids in the Washington Portions of the Salish Sea and Outer Coast, was published in November 2022, and can be found on the Washington Academy of Sciences Web site.
+• The Legislature provided funding to the department to hire the Washington Academy of Sciences to review the existing science and report on the current evidence of pinniped predation on salmon, including an assessment of the scientific and technical aspects of potential management actions.
+The report, Pinniped Predation on Salmonids in the Washington Portions of the Salish Sea and Outer Coast, was published in November 2022.

-• The Department of Fish and Wildlife co-hosted two transboundary workshops to discuss the state of the science and is working to publish a manuscript on predation data from 2017 and 2018.
+• The department co-hosted two transboundary workshops to discuss the state of the science.
 Additionally, with funding from several tribes, the department coordinated with partners in British Columbia to complete a harbor seal 2019 population estimate for the Salish Sea.

 More details may be found in the progress reports in the resources library.